Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,download Adobe® Acrobat Reader.

 It’s usually calculated in a percentage.
 Simply add up your monthly expenses and then divide that by your monthly gross income.
 The rule of thumb is that your debt-to income ratio should be 36 percent or lower.
 In addition to your credit score, your DTI will let lenders know if you’ll run into any issues with repaying the money you borrowed.

-If you have any questions about the auto loan, personal loan, or home loan process, our lending team would be more than happy to review your credit report and see how we can save you money!
+If you have any questions about the vehicle loans, personal loan, or home loan process, our lending team would be more than happy to review your credit report and see how we can save you money!
 Contact us today!

 06-07-2019